-- 3. Each site is responsible for managing User Registrations and for de-authorization when a user no longer meets the criteria for use (for example their employment is terminated by the authorizing member) or is deemed by the Data Steward to have misused the network. - 4.
-Noncompliance: The SHRINE network is designed to restrict inappropriate use of the network (e.g. attempting to re-identify individuals from within the data sets).
+- 3. Each site is responsible for managing User Registrations and for de-authorization when a user no longer meets the criteria for use (for example, their employment is terminated by the authorizing member) or is deemed by the Data Steward (either at the ENACT site or ENACT's Data Steward) to have misused the network. - 4.
+Noncompliance: The SHRINE network is designed to restrict inappropriate use of the network (e.g., attempting to re-identify individuals from within the data sets).
 The SHRINE system implements security mechanisms such as query result obfuscation, active monitoring and access controls to help identify and prevent inappropriate use.
 Key to the effective use of these security mechanisms is the role of a site Data Steward.
-A site's Data Steward is responsible for that site's users.
+An ENACT site's institutional or ENACT Data Steward is responsible for that site's users.
 SHRINE enables each site's Data Steward to access and control these security mechanisms.
-Some of these mechanisms function automatically (e.g. identification and locking out users who perform repeated queries that might be used for re-identification) and others require manual intervention by the Data Steward and/or IT system administrators across the network.
+Some of these mechanisms function automatically (e.g., identification and locking out users who perform repeated queries that might be used for re-identification) and others require manual intervention by the Data Steward and/or IT system administrators across the network.
 A Data Steward may be called upon to restrict access or confirm a previously applied automatic access restriction for a user.
 They may also be called upon to remove automated access restrictions where the behavior of the user is determined to be legitimate.
 They will communicate with other Data Stewards and/or IT system administrators as needed to implement or remove these access controls. - 5.
 Any review of network use is at the discretion of the ENACT Executive Committee, and any decisions rendered should be considered final and binding.